 - 4. At the end of each round, the Refereeing Delegates can withdraw one or more Referees whose performance was not satisfactory.
 This decision must be taken by the majority of the Refereeing Delegates present.
 However, a Referee may not be changed during a bout except in exceptional circumstances.
 In such a case the decision, which must be well founded, must be taken by the majority of the Refereeing Delegates present (this rule is equally valid for team competitions). - 5.
-For the final of 4, the Refereeing Delegates, immediately after the end of the direct elimination tables, select 4 Referees by lot from among at least 7 to 8 Referees, who must be of a different nationality from any of the fencers. - 10 minutes before the final, the Refereeing Delegates will draw lots to assign the Referees for all the bouts at the same time, in the following order: 1st semi-final, 2nd semi-final, final, and 3rd place (Olympic Games). - 6.
-The drawing of lots is done with the help of a computer for the whole of the competition right through to the final.
-The computer program must record each drawing of lots so that it is possible to know which referees were submitted for each draw.
-The computer program should also be able to indicate whether the draw for any round was subsequently redone. - 7.
-In conformity with articles t.37.2 and t.37.3, the designation of the video consultant must be made by drawing lots using a computer program.
-The name and nationality of the video-consultant must also be written on the pool or match sheet, beside those of the referee.
+For the final of 4, the Refereeing Delegates, immediately after the end of the direct elimination tables, select 4 Referees by lot from among at least 4 to 5 Referees, who must be of a different nationality from any of the fencers.

+15 minutes before the final, the Refereeing Delegates will draw lots to assign the Referees for all the bouts for the two semi-finals, in the following order: 1st semi-final, 2nd semi-final.